jakub-prokopiuk/Bachelor-s-thesis/README.md

 ## Information
 Your backend server should be running on `http://localhost:8000` and the frontend app should be running on your emulator or physical device (I recommend physical device for better performance).

+## Creating local database
+1. Create a local database by running the following command with active virtual environment:
+    ```bash
+    python3 backend/scripts/create_db.py
+    ```
+    This should create a local database with the name `ev_chargers.db` in the backend directory.
+2. To populate the database with data, run the following command:
+    ```bash
+    PYTHONPATH=$(pwd) python3 backend/scripts/update_db.py
+    ```